 - People who have trouble speaking intelligibly (due to apraxia, etc.) may be able to produce much clearer speech on the system, since they can revise and evaluate their speech.
 They may also benefit from recording their utterances in small chunks…a long word can even be broken up into several smaller chunks.
 Also, the program allows them (or a helper) to add text “subtitles” to their recordings, to help others understand their speech.

 - The program has also been used to improve reading skills.
-Users can record a spoken utterance, then transcribe it, using WordQ or another screen reader to play back their text.
+Users can record a spoken utterance, then transcribe it.

 Abilities that are NOT required for effective use of the program:

 - Computer skills: While experience with a computer is useful, it is not necessary.
-Use of the program requires only single-clicking and dragging.
-A touch screen monitor (which is often built in to tablet and laptop computers) can be helpful for a person who has never used a mouse.
-However, people with hemiplegia have operated the mouse with their non-dominant hand in several of the research studies.
+The iOS version runs on the iPad’s user-friendly, familiar, touch screen interface.
+The Windows version may require a mouse, but the program requires only single-clicking and dragging.
+People with hemiplegia have operated the mouse with their non-dominant hand in several of the research studies.

 Abilities that are probobly required for effective use of the program: